-Staff gained people's consent before providing any care or support.
-We observed staff checking with people before providing any care or support.
-Staff asked people questions in different ways to help ensure they understood what they were asking them.
+Staff checked with people before providing any care or support.
+They asked people questions in different ways to help ensure they understood the decisions they were making.

 People can only be deprived of their liberty to receive care and treatment when this is in their best interests and legally authorised under the MCA.
 The application procedures for this in care homes are called the Deprivation of Liberty Safeguards (DoLS).
-Applications to authorise restrictions for some people had been made by the service.
+Applications to authorise restrictions for some people had been made by the registered manager.
 Cases were kept under review and if people's capacity to make decisions changed then decisions were amended.
 Staff understood the importance of assessing whether a person had capacity to make a specific decision and the process they would follow if the person lacked capacity.